Blepharitis

 Staphylococcal blepharitis is mainly diagnosed upon the patient's medical history and a bacterial culture.
 However, since blepharitis is a condition that is completely understood, diagnosis usually consists of establishing an accurate medical history of the patient and a proper physical examination.
 Blepharitis is diagnosed primarily upon physical examination and rarely further tests are needed.
 Yet, it is recommended that older patients or those who are at risk of developing certain skin conditions undergo biopsy in order to remove the possibility of tumor.

 This type of blepharitis is more likely to occur in individuals who are exposed to bacteria.
-Staphylococcal blepharitis, unlike the other types of this condition, seems to be seen more commonly in women than in men.
+Staphylococcal blepharitis, unlike the other types of this condition, seems to be seen more often in women than in men.

-It is important that this type of blepharitis is perfectly treated because otherwise the infection might spread to other parts of the eye or to the scarring of the cornea.
+It is important that this type of blepharitis is well treated because otherwise the infection may possibly spread to other parts of the eye or to the scarring of the cornea.
 Staphylococcal blepharitis is normally treated with antibiotics such as Chloramphenicol ointment.
 Fusidic acid is usually the choice of antibiotics in cases when Chloramphenicol is contraindicated.
 Antibiotics are given for at least four weeks and up to six weeks, which is considered enough so the infection is completely cured.
 Also, blepharitis treatment includes a short cure of topical steroids which are administered to control the inflammation.

 Staphylococcal blepharitis, along with the other types of blepharitis treatment is only effective if given at the same time with extra cautious eyelid hygiene.
 This consists of eyelid proper cleaning and removing crusts and debris and maintaining the hygiene by avoiding expired make up or cosmetics that are used around the eye.
 Particularly in blepharitis caused by S. aureus, patients are recommended to keep the eyelids area clean to avoid spreading the infection when oozing and bleeding occurs.